SAMORY TURE WAS A TEXTILE TRADER, SLAVE RAIDER, EMPIRE BUILDER AND OPPONENT OF THE FRENCH

 -- You tell me not to be discouraged, but I've been here for three months and I'm not getting anywhere.

--- Oh, don't worry, I am a child of this country, I know the secrets, you will win out.
+-- Oh, don't worry, I am a child of this country, I know the secrets, you will win out."

-He gives the secrets and tells his army not to load their guns. "
+and tells his army not to load its guns.

 -- Serisio Coulibali